 The last time I worked a shift as a nurse was in November 2019.
 Since then, I've been unable to work because of my depression, and specifically because of psychomotor retardation.
 I didn't want to apply for disability until it got to the point that I was quite sure I wasn't going to be able… Continue reading Adventures Applying for Disability

 How easy is it to monetize a blog?
 Hint: It's not.
 Not in the slightest.
 Many of us spend a great deal of time blogging.
 Some of us (like me) may not have much income, so monetization seems like a reasonable option.
 But anyone who tells you that it's easy to monetize a blog has… Continue reading How Easy Is It to Monetize a Blog?

 Far too many people with mental illness will experience homelessness at some point.
 Why is that, and why on earth is it acceptable?
 Risk factors for homelessness According to the Homeless Hub, 30-35% experiencing homelessness have a mental illness.
 Among women, that figure jumps to 70%.
 How does society allow this to happen to some… Continue reading Homelessness & Mental Illness: We All Deserve a Roof Over Our Heads

-We've all heard that money can't buy happiness.
+nattanan23 on Pixabay We've all heard that money can't buy happiness.
 But is there some sort of relationship between money and happiness?
-And if so, what does that look like?
-Clearly it takes money to meet our most basic needs like food and shelter.
-When those basic needs are on the line, it's not surprising that this could … Continue reading Can money facilitate happiness?
+And if so, what does that look like, and can money facilitate happiness?
+Meeting basic needs Clearly, it takes money to meet our most basic needs like food and shelter.
+When those basic… Continue reading Can Money Facilitate Happiness?

 "So, what do you do for work?"
-That's a pretty standard, run of the mill question if you're meeting someone for the first time, and one of the reasons why I dislike being around people.
-In our society, adults are expected to work, and if you don't, that is considered unusual unless you fall into … Continue reading Managing working (or not) with disability
+That's a pretty standard, run of the mill question if you're meeting someone for the first time.
+It's also one of the reasons why I dislike being around people.
+In our society, adults are expected to work; if you don't, that's considered unusual unless you fall into a… Continue reading How to Manage Working with a Mental Illness Disability